mongodb/stitch-ios-sdk/README.md

 ##### Executing a Function

-1. Once logged in, executing a function happens via the StitchClient's `executeFunction()` method
+1. Once logged in, executing a function happens via the StitchClient's `callFunction()` method

 ```swift
     client.callFunction(